-BTW, if you’re looking to simplify the labor room process I have sent thousands of ladies through this class.
+BTW, if you’re looking to simplify the labor room process I have hosted thousands of couples in The Online Prenatal Class for Couples.
 Experience, simplicity, and all on your own schedule.
 It honestly gets NO better, and I 100% think moms need a prenatal class before delivery!

 Delivery Room Etiquette

 In most cases — as long as the number isn’t extreme, it’s up to the couple.